fluent-wallet/fluent-docs/conflux/get-started/set-up-dev-environment.md

 # Set up your development environment

-You can easily set up a simple dapp to integrate with MetaMask.
+You can easily set up a simple dapp to integrate with Fluent.
 For a full end-to-end tutorial using [Vite](https://v3.vitejs.dev/guide/), see the [Create a simple React dapp](../tutorials/react-dapp-local-state.md) tutorial.